jslabovitz/qttk/README.markdown

 ## Further information and resources

-- Roy Harrington's [QuadtoneRIP](http://www.quadtonerip.com) (QTR) is a shareware ($50) grayscale RIP system.
-For Windows, it is a standalone application; for OS X, it is installed as a set of printer drivers.
-QTR comes with a vast number of prebuilt profiles for many Epson printers with several major inksets.

-- Paul Roark has a wonderful and extremely useful library of [Digital Black & White Printing Information](http://www.paulroark.com/BW-Info/).
+- Paul Roark has an extremely useful library of [Digital Black & White Printing Information](http://www.paulroark.com/BW-Info/).
 His work on 'homebrewed' carbon inkjet inks (see <http://www.paulroark.com/BW-Info/Ink-Mixing.pdf>) is particularly valuable to me, and will be for any aspiring printmaker.

 - Jon Cone and his associates have been pioneers in quadtone inkjet printing.
 Their [Piezography](http://piezography.com) system has gone through several incarnations, and was where I started quadtone printing with the now-antique Epson 1160.
 Although they now utilize QTR as their software, they use a proprietary method of generating much smoother curves.
 They also sell their own quadtone inks, in a variety of tones and channels.